United Kingdom insolvency law

 United Kingdom insolvency law regulates companies in the United Kingdom which are unable to repay their debts.
 While UK bankruptcy law concerns the rules for natural persons, the term insolvency is generally used for companies formed under the Companies Act 2006.
-"Insolvency" means being unable to pay debts.
+Insolvency means being unable to pay debts.
 Since the Cork Report of 1982, the modern policy of UK insolvency law has been to attempt to rescue a company that is in difficulty, to minimise losses and fairly distribute the burdens between the community, employees, creditors and other stakeholders that result from enterprise failure.
-If a company cannot be saved it is "liquidated", so that the assets are sold off to repay creditors according to their priority.
-The main sources of law include the Insolvency Act 1986, the Insolvency Rules 1986 (replaced in England and Wales from 6 April 2017 by the Insolvency Rules (England and Wales) 2016 – see below), the Company Directors Disqualification Act 1986, the Employment Rights Act 1996 Part XII, the Insolvency Regulation (EC) 1346/2000 and case law.
+If a company cannot be saved it is liquidated, meaning that the assets are sold off to repay creditors according to their priority.
+The main sources of law include the Insolvency Act 1986, the Insolvency Rules 1986 (SI 1986/1925, replaced in England and Wales from 6 April 2017 by the Insolvency Rules (England and Wales) 2016 (SI 2016/1024) – see below), the Company Directors Disqualification Act 1986, the Employment Rights Act 1996 Part XII, the EU Insolvency Regulation, and case law.
 Numerous other Acts, statutory instruments and cases relating to labour, banking, property and conflicts of laws also shape the subject.